grmarxer/Openstack/Configuring_MAC_Masquerade/Configuring_MAC_Masquerade_Openstack.md

 In this example we have a single standard Virtual server configured on port 80 to demonstrate http traffic (external side).
 We will not configure a floating self-ip on the external side.

 We have a single web server in our pool, also on port 80 (internal side).
 We will configure a floating self-ip on the internal side.
 On the VIP we are using SNAT auto-map.

+This procedure assumes you have a good understanding of how to configure BIG-IP.
+This procedure does not have step by step instructions for the BIG-IP configuration.

 <br/>

 ##  Diagram of the lab configuration